The TeXbook

 The TeX Users Group

-Your best source of current information about all aspects of TeX and METAFONT is the international TeX Users Group (TUG), together with local organizations in China, the Czech and Slovak republics, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, India, Ireland, Italy, Japan, Korea, Lithuania, the Netherlands, the Philippines, Poland, Portugal, Russia, Scandinavia, Slovenia, Spain (Catalan), Spain (Spanish), the UK, Vietnam, and possibly other countries; an up-to-date list appears at http://tug.org/usergroups.html.
+Your best source of current information about all aspects of TeX and METAFONT is the international TeX Users Group (TUG), together with local organizations in China, the Czech and Slovak republics, Denmark, Estonia, France, Germany, Greece, Hungary, India, Ireland, Italy, Japan, Korea, Lithuania, the Netherlands, the Philippines, Poland, Portugal, Scandinavia, Slovenia, Spain (Catalan), Spain (Spanish), the UK, Vietnam, and possibly other countries; an up-to-date list appears at http://tug.org/usergroups.html.
 Send email to board@tug.org.

 Change your fonts if they're old